 Getting Closure Is Not For Them, It Is For You

 The whole purpose of getting closure is so you can move on, and try to put a difficult situation behind you.
 Letting go of tough memories is vital for your own peace of mind.
 Being able to find closure in difficult, and often traumatic situations also can help you manage difficult relationships better in the future.

 Finding closure is often accomplished after the person you dislike has died; however, if it is possible to find closure while you both are still alive, it should be done.
 The sooner you can find closure the better.
 There is no need to prolong the resentment and suffering.

 The simplicity of this step is that you don’t need to be invited to the funeral.
-In fact you don’t ever have to see the person, or talk to the person.
-Finding closure with another person can be down wherever, with whoever, on your own time.
+In fact, you don’t ever have to see or talk to the person.
+Finding closure with another person can be done wherever, with whoever, on your own time.
 It is only dependent on you.

 How to Let Go

 The cemetery isn't always an easy place to bury the hatchet, especially when you remember the deceased in an adversarial light.
 What do "My condolences" or "I'm sorry for your loss" mean to a person who is thinking "Good riddance"?
 How can resentful survivors avoid speaking ill of the dead?